 10-year US visit visa for Saudi residents

-Starting from August 1, residents from Saudi Arabia will be able to apply for a 10-year US visit visa, under an agreement reached during President Joe Biden’s visit to the Kingdom.
+Residents of Saudi Arabia are now eligible to apply for a 10-year US visit visa, under an agreement reached during President Joe Biden’s visit to the Kingdom.

-According to the announcement made by the US embassy in Riyadh, the agreement will extend the validity of visitor visas (Business/Tourist visas) for Saudi citizens from five years to a decade.
+According to the announcement made by the US embassy in Riyadh in 2022, the agreement will extend the validity of visitor visas (Business/Tourist visas) for Saudi citizens from five years to a decade.

 The extended visas come after the US also issued a visa interview waiver that allows certain Saudi citizens aged 40 years or older or 17 years or younger to be eligible for obtaining a tourist visa without attending an interview.
 This interview waiver also applies to Saudi citizens aged 50 and above.